carini599/project_disaster_response/README.md

     * train_classifier.py:
         The program train_classifier.py imports data from the cat_messages table of the sqlite database DisasterResponse.db and creates a machine learning model from it.
         Therefore the messages are tokenized, vectorized and tfidf-transformed, before they are used to train a Random Forrest Classifier for multiple outputs.
-        Finally the program exports the model to the classifier.pkl Pickle file.
+        Finally the program exports the model to the classifier.pkl pickle file.
     * classifier.pkl:
         The pickle-file stores the machine learning model, to classify messages.
 3. app